-If you have Rh-negative blood, you will need a shot of WinRho.
-This prevents problems in future pregnancies.
-If you have not had your blood type checked, you will need a blood test to find out if you are Rh-negative.
+If you have an Rh-negative blood type, you will need a shot of Rh immune globulin (WinRho).
+This prevents a problem called Rh incompatibility in future pregnancies.
+Your doctor can do a blood test to see if you are Rh-negative.

 A miscarriage doesn't happen all at once.
 It usually takes place over several days, and symptoms vary.
 Here are some tips for dealing with a miscarriage:

 Using pads makes it easier to monitor your bleeding.
 It's normal to have mild or moderate vaginal bleeding for 1 to 2 weeks.
 It may be similar to or slightly heavier than a normal period.
 The bleeding should get lighter after a week.
 You may use tampons during your next period, which should start in 3 to 6 weeks.

 You may be low in iron because of blood loss.
 Foods rich in iron include red meat, shellfish, eggs, beans, and leafy green vegetables.
 Foods high in vitamin C include citrus fruits, tomatoes, and broccoli.
 Talk to your doctor about whether you need to take iron pills or a multivitamin.

 Talk with family, friends, or a counsellor if you are having trouble dealing with the loss of your pregnancy.
 If you feel very sad or depressed for longer than a couple of weeks, talk to a counsellor or your doctor.

 If you would like to try to get pregnant again, it is usually safe whenever you feel ready.
 If you don't want to get pregnant, ask your doctor about birth control options.